snatesh/Eikonal/README.md

 make test
 ```
 Above, the `docker run` command with `bash` post-fixed will instantiate a
-bash shell within the container, within which you can read/write/execute
+`bash` shell running in the container, within which you can read/write/execute
 files as you please.
 The last two commands above change directory into
 the `/Eikonal` folder within the container, compile the
 `gtest` code (located in `/Eikonal/testing/gtest.cpp`, and run the tests therein.